cpaterno/language-project/README.md

 - [ ] Name getter method, returns a string.
 - [ ] Trigram frequency collection comparison method, that takes in a Language object, and returns a distance represented as a double
 - [ ] Print method that prints the trigram frequency collection, and returns nothing (type void).
+- [ ] `updateFrequency()` method, type void, takes in a vector<char>, updates trigram frequency collection.

 ## Other Functions
 - [ ] `findBestMatch()`, type Language, compares test data with the loaded data and returns the language class of best simlarity.

 ## Files Needed
 - [ ] `language.h` and `language.cpp` for implementation of language class.